 A DMS tracks document workflow progress and keeps records of all documents and their status.
 This is crucial for engineering projects where accurate documentation is needed to guarantee safety and functionality of the end product.
 Keeping records of all documents and their status ensures that all parties involved are informed and can review them when needed.

 6. Document security

 In engineering projects, it is often necessary to protect sensitive documents from unauthorized access.
 A DMS can provide tools for controlling access to documents, such as user authentication and permission settings, to help ensure the security of sensitive documents.

 In conclusion, a Document Management System (DMS) can be an extremely useful tool for organizing and streamlining the document workflow process in different levels of projects.
-By offering features such as version control, review and approval, distribution, collaboration, record keeping, and document security, a DMS helps organizations to enhance the productivity and success of their document management processes and in turn, accomplish intricate projects.
+By offering features such as revision control, review and approval, distribution, collaboration, record keeping, and document security, a DMS helps organizations to enhance the productivity and success of their document management processes and in turn, accomplish intricate projects.